Fudan-ProjectTitan/OpenAnnotate3D/ICRA24_OpenAnnotate3D/README.md

 </configuration>
 ```

-5. Please put the image and point cloud files in the `Data` directory of the client files.
+5. Put the image and point cloud files in the `Data` directory of the client files.
 The directory structure is as follows
 - Data
    - 000000.bin
    - 000000.png